wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 Jump instructions are very useful for loop type logic like `for`, `while` and `do` loops that you may be familiar with from other languages.
 They can, however have performance impacts for performance-critical sections of code under some circumstances.

 When this function is called from the `_start` section, we make the assumption that the address of our string has been placed in the `edi` register, ready for processing.
 We also assume that the calling function knows that the numeric result will be placed into the `eax` register at completion of the function.
 It is a convention in assembly language that the result from a function is placed into the `eax` register.
 For more complex return types, an address that points to an array or struct or some other complex type can be specified in `eax`.
+This same convention is used in the C language for returning values from functions.

 ## How the long is calculated from the string

 At the very beginning of this function, we use `xor` to zero-out the `eax` and `ecx` registers as these are used for calculating our result.
 Using `xor` is seen as an efficient way of setting a register to zero.
 An alternative is to use something like `movl $0, $eax`.
-The `xor` method under loder processors used less clock-cycles than `mov`.
+The `xor` method under older processors used less clock-cycles than `mov`.
 There is probably not much difference between the two these days.

 We then enter our loop, starting at '.top', which points to the next instruction, `movb ($edi), $cl`.
 What this `mov` instruction does is copy the first byte from our string array into the lower part of the `ecx` register.
 This is in effect the first byte of the first argument from the command line.

 For example, if the command line were `./fib6 123`, then the `cl` register would now contain the ASCII representation of the character '1'.
-This ascii representation is not actually the value 1, but the value 49 which represents the character '1'.
-There are many references online for conversions between ascii representations and their numerical value.
+This ASCII representation is not actually the value 1, but the value 49 which represents the character '1'.
+There are many references online for conversions between ASCII representations and their numerical value.
 There is a (chart here)[https://www.cs.cmu.edu/~pattis/15-1XX/common/handouts/ascii.html] for your convenience.

 Another thing to note about this instruction is that we have only copied a single byte (8 bits) into `cl`, and that `cl` actually makes up part of the `ecx` register.
 There are both `cl` and `ch` registers that are a subset of `ecx` on 32 bit CPU architectures, and all 3 are a subset of `rcx` on 64 bit CPU registers.
 The following is a diagram of how these fit together: